-A native of Denmark, Dan Laustsen, ASC, DFF, is an acclaimed cinematographer with more than sixty international and Danish productions to his name.
-Laustsen has received myriad awards for his feature films, television movies and documentaries.
+A native of Denmark, Dan Laustsen, ASC, DFF, is an acclaimed cinematographer with more than 60 international productions to his name.
+He has received myriad awards for his work in feature films, television movies, and documentaries.

-Laustsen recently completed Guillermo del Toro’s The Shape of Water and, prior to that, Crimson Peak, a collaboration that started in 1997 when he was the cinematographer on Mimic.
-Laustsen has recently garnered much acclaim for his outstanding work on John Wick 2, starring Keanu Reeves.
-Meanwhile, back in Denmark, Laustsen received universal praise for his work on Scandinavia’s biggest TV series, the 8 episode period war drama, 1864, directed by his frequent collaborator Ole Bornedal.
+Laustsen’s most recent credits include Guillermo Del Toro’s The Shape of Water and Crimson Peak, continuing a collaboration that started in 1997 with Del Toro’s Mimic.
+Laustsen also recently garnered much acclaim for his work on Lionsgate’s action blockbuster, John Wick 2, starring Keanu Reeves.
+Meanwhile, back in Denmark, Laustsen received resounding praise for his work on Scandinavia’s largest TV series to date, the eight-episode epic war drama, 1864, directed by his frequent collaborator Ole Bornedal.

 Laustsen is a member of the Motion Pictures Academy of Arts & Sciences, the American Society of Cinematographers (ASC), and the Danish Association of Cinematographers (DFF).